3 Reasons Why Work Life Balance Is Important

 In today’s fast paced business world, the ability to achieve work life balance is becoming more and more difficult.
 Employers expect more from staff, and we are increasingly putting additional pressure on ourselves to achieve greater results.
 But when did it become acceptable for our 9am to 5pm working day to become 8am to 7pm?
 Many of us have allowed this to happen, whether it is through conforming to the workplace culture, or feeling obliged to put in more hours, however this should not be the case.
-Ever since COVID-19 shocked the world, more companies are reducing hours in the office and letting employees work from home.
+Ever since the COVID-19 pandemic, more companies are reducing hours in the office and letting employees work from home.
 Working from home provides additional challenges in finding that work life balance.
 Maintaining work life balance is not only important for your personal health and relationships, but it can also improve the efficiency of your work performance.
 If you need further convincing – familiarise yourself with the below three reasons.

 1. We become less susceptible to burnouts